 Movement

-We all know that getting movement in through physical exercise is good for our hearts, lungs, and waistline but did you know that physical exercise is also crucial for optimizing brain function and improving learning?
-There are many ways that working out our bodies benefit our brains such as increased oxygenation.
-Our brains have a big appetite when it comes to oxygen.
-Even though your brain represents on average only 2% of your body weight, it uses a whopping 20% of the oxygen you take in.
-When we exercise, we flood the brain with oxygen rich blood which is gobbled up and improves all sorts of brain functions.
 Another way that exercise benefits your brain is that it triggers the production of brain derived neurotrophic factor (BDNF).
 BDNF has trophic effects which are survival- and growth-promoting effects on our neurons.
 It helps our brains grow!
 In particular, among many other functions, it is involved in activity-dependent synaptic plasticity (neuroplasticity) and plays a role in learning and memory.
-Bottom line we want BDNF production and physical exercise is one way to trigger our brains to have more of it.
+The bottom line is we want BDNF production for optimal brain performance, and physical exercise is one way to trigger its production.
 Another benefit of exercise on the brain is that when we exercise our body releases neurochemicals such as dopamine and endorphins in our brains.
 These make us feel happy!
 Ever heard of “runner’s high?”
 That feel good experience is from these brain chemicals.
 These chemicals make us feel less stressed and less anxious and improve emotional control.
 Less stress results in a brain that is primed for learning.

 What are some of the brain benefits of physical exercise?